Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Universal Samples

+Since the bound applies to all $i$, we get that the universal emulation overhead is $\max_i 1/(i q_i) \leq h'(1+1/c)$, as desired. \end{proof} Interestingly, for high moments to be ``easy'' it sufficed to have a heavy hitter.
+For universal emulation we need to bound from below the relative weight of each key with respect to the remaining tail.

-Table~\ref{table:overhead} reports the universal overhead on our datasets with $\ell_1$, $\ell_2$, and multi-objective concave-sublinear sampling probabilities.
+\paragraph{Experimental results.} Table~\ref{table:overhead} reports the universal emulation overhead on our datasets with $\ell_1$, $\ell_2$, and multi-objective concave-sublinear sampling probabilities.
 We observe that while $\ell_2$ sampling emulates high moments extremely well, its universal overhead is very large due to poor emulation of ``slow growth'' functions.
-The better universal overhead of $\ell_1$ and concave-sublinear samples is $h\in [143,700]$ and is practically meaningful as it is in the regime where $h\epsilon^{-2} \ll n$.
+The better universal overhead $h$ of $\ell_1$ and concave-sublinear samples satisfies $h \in [92,1673]$.
+It is practically meaningful as it is in the regime where $h\epsilon^{-2} \ll n$ (the number of keys is significantly larger than the sample size needed to get normalized root mean squared error $\epsilon$).

-The universal overhead was computed using Lemma~\ref{universaloverhead:lemma} with respect to base pps probabilities for the sampling schemes as described in Section~\ref{offtheshelf:sec}.
+The universal emulation overhead was computed using Lemma~\ref{universaloverhead:lemma} with respect to base PPS probabilities for the off-the-shelf sampling schemes (given in Section~\ref{offtheshelf:sec}).

-We next express a condition on the frequency distribution under which a multi-objective concave-sublinear sample provides a universal emulator.
-The condition is that for all $i$, the weight of the $i$th most frequent key is at least $c/i$ times the weight of the tail from $i$. \begin{lemma} Let $\boldsymbol{w}$ be such that $\min_i \frac{i w_i}{\sum_{j=i+1}^n w_j} \geq c$.
-Then a sample that emulates all concave-sublinear functions with overhead $h'$ is a universal emulator for $\boldsymbol{w}$ with overhead $h'(1+1/c)H_n$. \end{lemma} \begin{proof} Consider the $i$th largest frequency $w_i$.
-The capping function $f(w) := \min\{w, w_i\}$ maximizes the sampling probability of key $i$, which is

-\end{proof} Interestingly, for high moments to be "easy" it sufficed to have a heavy hitter.
-For universal emulation we need to bound from below the relative weight of each key with respect to the remaining tail.